 2. Advance on Costs

-3. Advance on Costs in case of modifications of the amount in dispute and set-off claims
+3. Additional Advance on Costs in Case of Modifications of the Amount in Dispute and Consequence of Non-Payment

 6. Arbitrators' Fees

 7. Reimbursement of Cash Outlays

 8. Accounting and Value-Added Tax in Arbitration Proceedings

 I. ARBITRAL PROCEEDINGS